 A bubble of passion for everything music and musical, Simone is an inspiration for every budding artist.
 Born in Malta, a tiny island in the heart of the Mediterranean, Simone moved to Australia at the age of 21.
 With her she brought a love for the arts and above all her dreams.
-Simone has combined her talents, passion and dedication to gather a group of young people in the setting up of musicworx, a group aimed at bringing people together to develop and share creativity and talent in the music realm while producing amateur musical productions in Melbourne’s North Western region.
+Simone has combined her talents, passion and dedication to bring people together to develop and share creativity and talent in the music realm while producing amateur musical productions in Melbourne’s North Western region.

 “Dreams do come true!”

 Simone says: “I started learning music formally when I was seven years old, taking classes in piano and music theory.
 I was possibly a reluctant student at first, because the lessons and practice involved a lot of hard work and technical exercises that did not fit in with the vision I had of turning into a virtuoso overnight.
 With my parents’ encouragement I persisted, and my experience shifted to a more positive one some years later when my piano teacher at the time found me picking out a melody from a musical we were working on at school.
 Instead of reprimanding me for not concentrating on the syllabus, he pulled out various sheet music by Andrew Lloyd Webber.
 I was hooked!
 While my technical work suffered that year, music started to become a source of passion, fun and expression.
 Growing up, I was a quiet and reserved child, but music allowed me the opportunity to lose myself.
 More so, with musicals I could immerse myself in particular characters, allowing me to become someone else for a little while.